deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17883/index.md

 > </details>

-> The table compares the performance of different model configurations (including LiMAC and various baselines) across two datasets, evaluating their action type accuracy, click target accuracy, and text accuracy.
+> Table 1 compares the performance of different models on two mobile app control datasets in terms of model size, average inference time, and overall accuracy.

 {{< table-caption >}}